If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 - You can be free from a body that decides it randomly no longer wants to work.

-- You can do so and still live.
+- You can stop suffering, and still live.

 You can take your life back!
 I know, because I did.

 P.S.
-If you’re interested in receiving some coaching and taking your life back, be sure to head over to my coaching page and reach out!!
+If you’re interested in receiving some help taking your life back, be sure to head over to my mentorship page and reach out!!